 For more, visit the Cotton Australia website.

-The Cotton Research and Development Corporation (CRDC) invests in research, development and extension projects for the Australian cotton industry.
-A partnership between the Commonwealth Government and the Australian cotton industry, CRDC exists to support the performance of the cotton industry: helping to increase both the productivity and profitability of growers.
+The Cotton Research and Development Corporation (CRDC) delivers outcomes in cotton research, development and extension (RD&E) for the Australian cotton industry.
+A partnership between the Commonwealth Government and the Australian cotton industry, CRDC exists to enhance the performance of the cotton industry through investment in, and delivery of, RD&E: helping to increase both the productivity and profitability of growers.

 For more, visit the CRDC website.

-Cotton Seed Distributors (CSD Ltd) has been supplying quality cotton planting seed to the cotton industry for 50 years in 2017.
+Cotton Seed Distributors Ltd (CSD) has been supplying quality cotton planting seed to the Australian cotton industry since 1967.
 CSD was formed through the vision of Australia’s foundation cotton growers and remains committed to the success of today’s industry.

 CSD is a major investor in cotton breeding, research and development, having developed a long and successful partnership with the CSIRO Cotton Breeding Program.
 CSD’s objective is to deliver elite varieties that are specifically bred and adapted to suit local growing conditions by delivering yield and quality outcomes to keep the Australian cotton industry at the premium end of the global fibre market.